MartinHepperle/HP-ReproParts/README.md

 You can use these models for any non-commercial purposes, but not sell the models or parts made from them for profit.
 All parts will require some sort of rework and assembly.
 No batteries included.
 I cannot guarantee that these parts wil be fit for any purpose, so use at your own risk.
 These parts were created for replacing broken or missing parts of obsolete computers and peripherals for hobby purposes.
-They may vialoate safety regulations and your good taste.
+They may violate safety regulations and disturb your good taste.
 Consume with a grain of salt and brain.
 </p>

 <p>Note to collectors: these parts are different enough from genuine spare parts so that the cannot be taken for fakes.